lyteword/chspurgeon-tod/volume-2/psalm-49.md

 Its banquet from the rotten tomb?

 From "The Psalter, or Psalms of David, in English verse.
 By a *member of the University of Cambridge."
-(Benjamin Hall Kennedy, D.D.)* 1860.
+(Benjamin Hall Kennedy, D. D.)* 1860.

 **Verse 6.** They that trust in their wealth, and boast themselves in the multitude of their riches.
 Here we have the rich man trusting and boasting; surely this is a very confident trusting which issues itself into boasting!
 That man is ascended to the highest step of faith in God, who makes his boast of God; such faith have they in fine gold who boast in it. *Joseph Caryl.*